plan5/remarvin/README.md

 6. (Optional): Add another profile via the `Add profile` button.
 You will be prompted a name for the new profile.
 Select it and run xochitl to use it. **Again, remember not to use cloud synchronization in this case.**

 7. (Optional) Install `gocryptfs` via toltec and set up encryption by selecting a profile in `remarvin` and then selecting `Encrypt`, then follow the onscreen instructions.
+The perfomance impact of using encryption seems negligible to me for writing.
+I've experienced some crashes when drawing, so fast and complex penstrokes might be an issue with the writing delay due to encryption.

 ### Status / Ideas
 1. remarvin can be started by a launcher ~~or at boot instead of/before xochitl/launchers~~